umbraco/UmbracoCMSDocs/Articles/Health-Check/extending.md

 }
 ```

-If you want to get the notification by email, SMTP settings should also be configured in the same JSON file.
+If you want to get the notifications by email, SMTP settings should also be configured in the same JSON file.
-For more on this see the [Configure SMTP settings]().
+For more on this see [Configure SMTP settings]().